Format to FAT32 for USB or External Hard Drive in Windows 10 - Qiling

 Step 6.
 When the USB becomes unallocated, right-click on the unallocated space and select "New Simple Volume" > "Next".

 Step 7.
-Follow the on-screen instructions to specify volume size, drive letter, and set file system to FAT32, click "Next" > "Finish" to complete.
+Follow the on-screen instructions to specify the volume size, drive letter, and set the file system to FAT32, then click "Next" and finally "Finish" to complete the process.

-In other words, when your USB drive partition is larger than 32GB, you can't format it into FAT32.
-There are three solutions to this issue:
+When your USB drive partition is larger than 32GB, you can't format it into FAT32, but there are three solutions to this issue.

-Unlike Windows built-in tools, Qiling Partition Master can simply format your USB drive even bigger than 32GB to FAT32 with ease.
-All you need is to go back to the partition manager to directly format your USB to FAT32 without any limitation.
+Unlike Windows built-Qiling Partition Master allows you to format a USB drive larger than 32GB to FAT32 with ease.
+You can simply go back to the partition manager and directly format your USB to FAT32 without any limitations.

-NTFS supports saving a single file that is larger than 4GB and supports creating a partition larger than 32GB.
+NTFS allows for the storage of a single file larger than 4GB and supports creating partitions larger than 32GB.

-If you only want to keep one partition on the USB drive, make full use of the drive space, the best choice is to set the NTFS as your USB drive.
+If you only want to keep one partition on the USB drive, setting the NTFS file system is the best choice as it allows you to make full use of the drive space.

 Step 1.
 Use Disk Management to delete the USB partition.